 This is one of the five temples dedicated to Yogmaya.
 Other 4 being in Barmer, Jodhpur, Vrindavan, and Multan.
 In fact, some ancient Jain scriptures mention this Mehrauli area as Yoginipura, probably named after this temple.
 And it is not too difficult to co-relate this as ancient Jain temples are also present in this area.
 It is also supposed to be one of the five surviving temples in Delhi from the Mahabharata period.
 Location wise, it should be falling within the walls of Lal Kot.
 The early 8th-century fort of Delhi built by the Tomars.
 There was a sun temple in the vicinity of this temple, but that can not be traced now.
 There is supposed to be a tank to the north of the temple, which I could not see.

-It is said that Krishna and Arjun came to pray at this temple during the Mahabharata war.
+It is said that Krishna and Arjun came to pray at this Yogmaya Temple during the Mahabharata war.
 When Arjun’s son Abhimanyu was killed by Jayadrath, he took a vow that he would kill Jayadrath by next evening or self-immolate.
-But next day, Kauravas kept Jayadratha away from Arjun, making it impossible for him to be killed.
+But the next day, Kauravas kept Jayadratha away from Arjun, making it impossible for him to be killed.
 It is at this point in time that Arjun and Krishna came to this Yogmaya temple and asked the Devi to help them.
 And it is said that she with her Maya created a temporary eclipse that gave Arjuna an opportunity to kill Jayadratha.
 Another legend says that Yudhisthira had built this temple after the Mahabharata war.

-The temple is now managed by a trust.
-And a family of priests who have been taking care of this temple for ages.
+Yogmaya temple is now managed by a trust.
+And a family of the priest’s who have been taking care of this temple for ages.
 I got to speak to an elderly lady who said she is the eldest daughter in law of the family who takes care of this temple.
 Since the family is big now, they take turns to do the Pooja in the temple and this year they are doing the Pooja.
 She explained how they do the Pooja.
 And told us all the mythology associated with the temple and its building while holding Durga Saptashati in her hands.
 She said that the current temple is not more than 60 years old.
 But the small room called the Goddess’s Bhavan is centuries old.
 The room has never been changed.
 Although marble and tiles have been added over a period of time.

 She showed us the beautiful fans that adorn the ceiling of the temple.
 The center one being presented by the president of India during the Phool Walon ki Sair festival.
 Other fans were presented by other state governments.
 She explained the Goddess is Shakti.
 And since Shiva is always above Shakti, the Shivalinga in the temple is placed slightly above the level at which Goddess is placed.
 She also showed a longish room adjacent to the main temple which she said was an attempt to convert the temple into a mosque by Aurangzeb.
 And it is evident in the fact that temples are always square and mosques are always rectangular or longish on one side.